wesbarnett/libgmxcpp/docs/usage.rst

 The premise of this library is to make reading in GROMACS files easy so that the focus is on writing code for analysis.
+The main class used is `Trajectory
+<classes/Trajectory>`_.
+The
-The main class used is Trajectory.
-The idea is that you create a Trajectory object which contains all the information from both the .xtc file (and optionally .ndx file).
+idea is that you create a Trajectory object which contains all the information from both the .xtc file (and optionally .ndx file).
 Trajectory object methods are then used for analyzing the data.

+The other important class is `coordinates <classes/coordinates.html>`_, which is a three-dimensional vector with several operators overloaded.
+Trajectory getters will return this type.

 Constructing a Trajectory Object
 --------------------------------